Serre weights and Breuil's lattice conjecture in dimension three

-The second part of the proof of Theorem \ref{thm structure} is the content of Section \ref{subsec:dist}.
-The key insight is the introduction of the auxiliary notion of saturation distance on $\JH(\taubar)$ (\S \ref{sub:sub:def:dist}), relating the position of saturated lattices in $\tau^{\sigma}$.
-Using a \emph{global} input, we give in subsection \ref{sub:sub:def:dist} a first coarse relation between the saturation and the graph distance (cf. Corollary \ref{ineq:sat:gr}).
-Subsequently (\S \ref{sec:DE}) we prove that the three distances are actually equal provided that $\sigma$ verifies an appropriate condition relating its defect, its graph distance and its saturated distance (we say that $\sigma$ is \emph{maximally saturated} in $\tau$).
-In particular, if $\sigma$ is maximally saturated in $\tau$, the structure of $\taubar^{\sigma}$ is predicted by the extension graph (Proposition \ref{prop:dcosoc}).
+The second part of the proof of Theorem \ref{thm structure} is the content of \S \ref{subsec:dist}.
+The key insight is the introduction of the auxiliary notion of saturation distance on $\JH(\ovl{R})$ in \S \ref{sub:sub:def:dist} which relates the position of saturated lattices in $R^{\sigma}$.
+Using a \emph{global} input, we give in \S \ref{sub:sub:def:dist} a first coarse relation between the saturation and the graph distance (cf.~ Corollary \ref{ineq:sat:gr}).
+Subsequently, we prove in \S \ref{sec:DE} that the three distances are actually equal provided that $\sigma$ verifies an appropriate condition relating its defect, its graph distance and its saturated distance (we say that $\sigma$ is \emph{maximally saturated} in $R$).
+In particular, if $\sigma$ is maximally saturated in $R$, the structure of $\ovl{R}^{\sigma}$ is predicted by the extension graph (Proposition \ref{prop:dcosoc}).

-We are hence left to prove that \emph{all} constituents of $\tau$ are maximally saturated.
+We are hence left to prove that \emph{all} constituents of $R$ are maximally saturated.
 This is shown by an induction argument in \S \ref{sub:red:MS}.
 The proof of Theorem \ref{thm structure} concludes this section.